 This renaissance in product development is breathing new life into the industry, leading to one of the strongest periods of life science investment and M&A in a long time.
 But the cost and complexity of these new life-giving drugs are also presenting a new set of access challenges for patients.

-Currently about 52% of pharmaceutical companies spend money on extended patient services and Accenture predicts that within the next 18 months, that’s going to increase to 84%.
+Currently about 52 percent of pharmaceutical companies spend money on extended patient services, and Accenture predicts that within the next 18 months, that will increase to 84 percent.

-Despite the interest, however, only 44% of pharma companies feel their technology is strong in this area.
+Despite the interest, however, only 44 percent of pharma companies feel their technology is strong in this area.